You have probably heard the term unimproved land value a few times now but are not sure what it means or why it is important.

 Where can you find the unimproved land value of a property?

 The most up to date and current platform to search for a property’s unimproved land value is via the Queensland Government website.
 Click HERE to start searching today.

-Underneath the land value information there is also a map which you can select surrounding properties to see what the land value is for properties close by, and how it compares to your land value.
+Underneath the land value information, there is also a map on which you can select surrounding properties to see what the land value is for properties close by, and how it compares to your land value.

 There may be instances where the neighbouring properties have a superior and inferior land value to the site you are searching and this can be due to the following factors.

 - Valuation Methodologies – this is more common if the surrounding property is rural, they use a different methodology to calculate the land value

 - Physical Attributes – the neighbouring property could have inferior views, steeper typography or may be a triangle shaped block which restricts access in comparison to a rectangular block

 - Constraints of the use of the land – This relates directly to zoning, there may be some restrictions on what the land can be used for or the neighbouring land may be flood impacted or have registered easements.